-The International Union for Conservation of Nature keeps track of how endangered a species is with its authoritative Red List of Threatened Species.
+The International Union for Conservation of Nature (IUCN) keeps track of how endangered a species is with its authoritative Red List of Threatened Species.
 The global organization cites factors like residential and commercial development, climate change, and energy production as the reasons species become endangered, and tracks species populations from year to year.
-Every major category of life except birds from 2016 to 2017 saw the number of “critically endangered” species rise (and birds only fell by 1.3%).
+There are currently over 30,000 species around the world threatened by extinction, according to IUCN's findings, representing almost 30% of all assessed species.
+Specifically, those numbers represent about 41% of all amphibians, 34% of conifers, 33% of reef corals, 30% of sharks and rays, 27% of crustaceans, 25% of mammals, and 14% of birds.

 Called “the most endangered marine mammal,” the vaquita has seen a dramatic drop in population numbers from more than 500 in 1997 to under 20 in 2017.
 The five-foot-long porpoises live in the Gulf of Mexico and were only discovered in 1958.
 They’ve been brought to the brink of extinction primarily by illegal fishing.
 Fishing nets often accidentally trap and kill vaquitas, which share the waters with other fish deemed valuable by the Chinese market.
 The International Committee for the Recovery of the Vaquita was established in 1997 to study and protect this small porpoise.